SimonFinney/simonfinney.github.io/content/articles/design-languages-pattern-libraries.md

 ## Next steps

-In the next post, I'll look at gaining empathy for those exposed to the current gig-finding experience.
+In the next article, I'll look at gaining empathy for those exposed to the current gig-finding experience.
 The topics I'll cover will include proto-personas, identifying any issues with the current scenario, and experience and scenario mapping via storyboarding.